peterbe/django-mongokit/README.md

 Usage/Configuration
 -------------------

-First of all you need to define a name of the database and but that into your `settings.DATABASES` directive.
+First of all you need to define a name of the database and put that into your `settings.DATABASES` directive.
 Here's an example:

     DATABASES = {